open-education-api/specification/docs/community/README.md

 TBD: **Bold** text indicates suggestions for links (to be added).
 JH

-The Community consists of several education institutions and suppliers that are working closely with SURF to further define and develop the Open Education API.
+The Community consists of **members** (representatives) of education institutions and suppliers that are working closely with SURF to further define and develop the Open Education API.

+Community members participate actively in the project and are encouraged to:

+* share education data so that it can be implemented in the Open Education API.
+* ask questions.
+* propose potential modifications to the specification.
+* provide feedback.
+* Contribute towards an active Community site.

-**Community members** are encouraged to share education data so that it can be implemented in the Open Education API.
-This enables fast, efficient development of education apps, which benefits the members of the Community as well as their end-users.
+This enables for fast, efficient development of education apps, which benefits the members of the Community as well as their end-users.

 If you wish to join the Community and stay informed of the latest developments, please click **here**.